ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 !!! tip
     `$spack` refers to the `$(prefix)` directory above.

-This means the packages that we just built in this example can be found under `/g/data/$PROJECT/$USER/spack/0.22/spack/../restricted/ukmo/release/<architecture>/<compiler>/<package-name>`.
+This means the packages built in this example can be found in `/g/data/$PROJECT/$USER/spack/0.22/spack/../restricted/ukmo/release/<architecture>/<compiler>/<package-name>`.

 ## Troubleshooting build errors

-Sometimes you might get errors while compiling the packages.<br>
+Sometimes you might encounter errors while compiling the packages.<br>
 _Spack_ prints out the error message and generates a full build log that can be viewed by the user.
 The location of the build log is shown at the end of the error message.

 For example, if we try to install the `mom5_dev` environment with an error in the new `mom5` source code (in this example a `use` statement in the `<new-mom5-source-code-folder>/src/accessom_coupler/ocean_solo.F90` file has been purposely commented out to force an error in compilation), we might get an output error similar to the following: